 Assistive technology encourages students to play an active role in their education and familiarizes them with programs and software which may continue to benefit them as they progress in their educational and professional careers.
-Each student is assigned a laptop and has the opportunity to use assistive technology for a variety of purposes like text-to-speech software to dictate thoughts, audiobooks online, and software to conduct research, take notes, and edit writing pieces to improve their quality.
+Each student is assigned a Chromebook and has the opportunity to use assistive technology for a variety of purposes like text-to-speech software to dictate thoughts, audiobooks online, and software to conduct research, take notes, and edit writing pieces to improve their quality.

 Middle school students move between classrooms throughout the school day, and receive instruction from several content and specialist teachers.
 Core academic subjects consist of English language arts (reading, writing, speaking/listening, and research), math, social studies, and science.
-Students also have art, physical education, guidance, library, and technology classes on a weekly basis.
+Students also have art, physical education, guidance, language, and library classes on a weekly basis.

 Each trimester, middle school students have the opportunity to participate in clubs to enhance social skills, explore their interests and practice executive skills such as collaboration and flexibility.
 Students brainstorm ideas for the clubs each marking period which allows teachers to appeal to a wide array of students interests and offer a variety throughout the year.
 Past clubs have included cooking, knitting, retro games, robotics and inventions.